 It's been said that trust is won with difficulty and easily lost.
-Municipal bonds have enjoyed a solid reputation because of the valiant efforts of many in the past.
-We must all work to maintain public faith in the market.
+Municipal bonds -- and the municipal bond market -- have enjoyed a solid reputation because of the valiant efforts of many in the past.
+We must all work to maintain and enhance public faith in the market.